dfernandeza/danifdz/src/pages/posts/2020-09-20-closures/index.md

 date: "2021-02-27"
 title: "Closures"
 tags: ["learning", "javascript", "functional programming", "series"]
-excerpt: ""
+excerpt: "Understanding closures will help us understand how other concepts (currying, higher-order functions) are related to each other and will also help our brain creating the necessary connections for these concepts to take hold."
 thumbnail: "../../../images/thumb.png"
 published: true
+parent: "functional programming"
 ---

 _This is the fifth post on the ["Functional approach to functional programming"](/functional-approach-to-functional-programming) series._

 We have covered quite a few concepts so far.
 We have also learned how these concepts are related to each other for example, in the [previous post](/specialized-functions) we saw how a curried function is also a [higher-order function](/functions-as-values).
 It's very important to understand these connections as this is what will allow us to create our own mental models.

 In this post we will explore one of these connecting concepts, **closures**.
 Understanding **closures** will help us understand how a curried function works under the hood and will also help our brain creating the necessary connections for the concepts to take hold.